supertree-toolkit/stk/doc/tutorial.rst

         Paralithodes_camtschaticus))), (Clibanarius_vittatus, Coenobita_sp.)));

 You can see such a tree in the tutorial dataset in Cunningham et al 1992.
-We will see how to permute these trees later in the tutorial
+We will see how to permute these trees later in the tutorial.

-At this point it's worth creating a data summary -- this will allow to to spot data input errors: typos, copy and paste errors, etc. Execute the data summary command using the GUI or command line:
+At this point it's worth creating a data summary -- this will allow you to spot data input errors: typos, copy and paste errors, etc. Execute the data summary command using the GUI or command line: